CHAPTER 9

 (a)

-It is unlawful for any person to prevent or attempt to prevent a police officer, acting under color of his official authority, from effecting the arrest of any person, by the use or threatened use of force or physical violence or any other means which creates a substantial risk of causing physical injury to such police officer.
+It is unlawful for any person to prevent or attempt to prevent a police officer, acting under color of such officer's official authority, from effecting the arrest of any person, by the use or threatened use of force or physical violence or any other means which creates a substantial risk of causing physical injury to such police officer.

 (b)